Filana Therapeutics: Citizen petition to the FDA

 The FDA rejected the petition in February 2022 because the requests were "not the appropriate subject of a citizen petition", saying also that the rejection was not "a decision by the agency to take or refrain from taking any action"; that is, the request that FDA conduct an investigation fell out of the purview of the citizen petition process.

 In July 2022, Science journal's Piller identified Vanderbilt University neuroscientist Matthew Schrag as another whistleblower who examined images.
-Schrag reported to the NIH irregularities in 34 papers with authors linked to Cassava Sciences or its work, including Wang, Burns and Cassava advisor Steven Arnold, a Harvard University neurologist.
+Schrag reported to the NIH irregularities in 34 papers with authors linked to the company or its work, including Wang, Burns and advisor Steven Arnold, a Harvard University neurologist.
 Schrag was paid $18,000 by the petitioners' attorney for his hundreds of hours of analysis of the images.
 Piller contacted other experts who he said "generally agree" with Schrag's conclusions.
 After the SEC filed charges in September 2024, Schrag stated: "Now, there is strong evidence of corruption of the phase 2 trial data on which the phase 3 trials are based.
 Experimenting on many hundreds of people with memory problems in this context is highly unethical.
 These trials should be stopped."

-A September 2022 FDA report was obtained under the US Freedom of Information Act; in March 2024, Piller called the report "damning", saying the FDA found a "litany of problems" that raise "questions about the credibility of claims by Wang and Cassava about simufilam".
+A September 2022 FDA report was obtained under the US Freedom of Information Act; in March 2024, Piller called the report "damning", saying the FDA found a "litany of problems" that raise "questions about the credibility of claims by Wang and the company about simufilam".

-On November 3, 2022, Cassava Sciences filed a defamation lawsuit in the United States District Court for the Southern District of New York against defendants Quintessential Capital Management LLC, Drs.
+On November 3, 2022, the company filed a defamation lawsuit in the United States District Court for the Southern District of New York against defendants Quintessential Capital Management LLC, Drs.
 David Bredt and Geoffrey Pitt and other short sellers.
-According to Bloomberg, the lawsuit claimed that defendants "orchestrated a smear campaign against Cassava that included more than 1,000 false and defamatory statements."
-On March 28, 2024, the judge dismissed Cassava's lawsuit, finding "that the majority of the defendants' statements were protected under the First Amendment as statements of opinion or scientific debate, and that the fraction of statements that were adequately alleged to be defamatory were not published with actual malice".
+According to Bloomberg, the lawsuit claimed that defendants "orchestrated a smear campaign against the company that included more than 1,000 false and defamatory statements."
+On March 28, 2024, the judge dismissed the lawsuit, finding "that the majority of the defendants' statements were protected under the First Amendment as statements of opinion or scientific debate, and that the fraction of statements that were adequately alleged to be defamatory were not published with actual malice".
 The short-sellers had claimed that Wang's research on its experimental Alzheimer's drug was fabricated.
-Cassava refiled its suit against the four short-sellers in April 2024, but dropped the lawsuit in August after Wang was charged with submitting false data to the NIH.
+The company refiled its suit against the four short-sellers in April 2024, but dropped the lawsuit in August after Wang was charged with submitting false data to the NIH.

 Other investigations

-Reuters reported in July 2022 that a criminal investigation of Cassava Sciences had been started by the DOJ.
+Reuters reported in July 2022 that a criminal investigation of the company had been started by the DOJ.
 The Wall Street Journal stated in 2021 that the SEC, the NIH, and CUNY were investigating allegations of manipulated data.
 In October 2023, CUNY reported that they could obtain none of Wang's original data, which meant that they were unable to either prove or disprove allegations that the images were improperly manipulated; they paused the investigation a few weeks later over concerns about confidentiality and integrity of the process.